caesarc6/JJ_Hack_23/README.md

-# CleanAir App
+# ClearAir
 ## Overview
-CleanAir is a web application designed to raise awareness about air quality and promote eco-friendly habits.
-Developed during a 2023 hackathon, CleanAir obtained second place for its innovative approach and impactful presentation.
+ClearAir is a web application designed to raise awareness about air quality and promote eco-friendly habits.
+Developed during a 2023 hackathon, ClearAir obtained second place for its innovative approach and impactful presentation.
 The application allows users to check real-time air quality and temperature by entering a ZIP code.
 It also provides educational pages that suggest sustainable practices like cycling to work and recycling to help reduce carbon emissions.

 ## Features
 * **Air Quality Check**: Users can enter a ZIP code and view the current Air Quality Index (AQI) and temperature of the location.